vincentgloss/trumanita/README.md

 <p align="center">Control commands are also sent to the heater using MQTT.

+# Disclaimer

+This project is a hobbyist effort and is not affiliated with or endorsed by Truma in any way.
+All trademarks and brand names are the property of their respective owners.

+You're free to use, modify, and share this software under the terms of the GNU General Public License v3.0 (GPL-3.0).

+That said, please keep in mind:

+- You’re using this at your own risk.

+- It might void your warranty if you hook it up to real hardware.

+- We do our best, but there's no guarantee it won’t misbehave, break something, or confuse your heater.

+- Always make sure you know what you're doing — and when in doubt, unplug it!

+Have fun, hack responsibly, and feel free to contribute!

 # Installing:

 Make sure you have the needed packages installed: